 Olivet is a very small city located in the state of Michigan.
-With a population of 1,610 people and two constituent neighborhoods, Olivet is the 404th largest community in Michigan.
-Much of the housing stock in Olivet was built prior to World War II, making it one of the older and more historic cities in the country.
+With a population of 1,762 people and two constituent neighborhoods, Olivet is the 404th largest community in Michigan.
+Olivet has an unusually large stock of pre-World War II architecture, making it one of the older and more historic cities.

-Unlike some cities, Olivet isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Olivet are a mix of both white- and blue-collar jobs.
-Overall, Olivet is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Olivet who work in office and administrative support (13.37%), sales jobs (12.36%), and teaching (11.98%).
+Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Olivet is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Overall, Olivet is a city of sales and office workers, service providers, and professionals.
+There are especially a lot of people living in Olivet who work in office and administrative support (17.36%), food service (11.09%), and sales jobs (10.77%).

 Of important note, Olivet is also a city of artists.
 Olivet has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Olivet’s character.